baldoalessandro/fastlz-rs/README.md

 ## Testing

 Running `cargo test` execute the tests originally in `tests/test_roundtrip.c`.
-To obtain a usefull stdout to compare with the C lib you can, for the moment, use:
+To obtain a useful stdout to compare with the C lib you can, for the moment, use:

 ```
 cargo test -- --test-threads=1 --show-output